Man of Steel (film): Cancelled sequel

-Before the release of Mission: Impossible – Fallout in July 2018, director Christopher McQuarrie and co-star Cavill pitched their take on a new Superman film, but Warner Bros. did not pursue the idea.
-Later in 2018, the studio asked James Gunn to write and direct a Superman film, but he chose to make The Suicide Squad (2021) instead.
-In September, negotiations for Cavill to reprise his role for a cameo appearance in Shazam!
-(2019) ended due to contract issues, as well as a scheduling conflict with Cavill's Fallout commitments.
-The actor was reported to be parting ways with the studio, with no plans for him to reprise his role in future projects, but, in November 2019, Cavill said that he had not given up on the character and still wanted to do the role justice.
-At that time, Warner Bros. was unsure which direction to take the character and was talking to "high-profile talent" about the property, including J. J. Abrams—whose company Bad Robot Productions signed an overall deal with Warner Bros.' parent company WarnerMedia—and Michael B. Jordan, who pitched himself as a Black version of the character.
-By May 2020, Warner Bros. was no longer developing a Man of Steel sequel, but Cavill was in talks to appear in a different future DC film.
+In July 2018, prior to the release of Mission: Impossible – Fallout, director Christopher McQuarrie and co-star Cavill pitched their take on a new Superman film, but Warner Bros. did not pursue the idea.
+James Gunn was approached later that year to write and direct a Superman film, but he chose instead to move forward with The Suicide Squad (2021).
+Following contract issues with Cavill's scheduled cameo appearance in Shazam!
+(2019), as well as scheduling conflicts with his Fallout commitment, it was reported that the actor may be parting ways with the studio.
+In November 2019, however, Cavill maintained that he still had interest in reprising his role.
+Warner Bros. remained unsure of the direction the character was heading and was in contact with "high-profile talent", including J. J. Abrams and Michael B. Jordan, with the latter pitching a Black version of the character.
+Development on a Man of Steel sequel was abandoned by May 2020, though Cavill remained in talks to appear in a future DC film.